mahoney1/docs/commercial-paper-tutorial.md

 1. Click on the `package.json` file in the Explorer palette and edit the `"name"` field - change the name to `papercontract` and save (CTRL + S) the file.
 [Package Name](/pics/package-name.png)

-2. Click on IBM Blockchain Platform sidebar icon
+2. Click on IBM Blockchain Platform sidebar icon  - you may get a message that the extension is "activating" in the output pane, when used for the first time.

-3. Click on 'Add New Package' under 'Smart Contract packages' to package up the Commercial Paper smart contract package, for installing onto a peer.
+3. Click on the '+' symbol ('Add a new package') under the 'Smart Contract packages' panel, to package up the Commercial Paper smart contract package, for installing onto a peer.
 It will be called something like `papercontract@0.0.1`

 ## Step 5.
 Install the Smart Contract on a running Fabric

 1. We'll start up a sample Fabric runtime environment from the downloaded Hyperledger Fabric Samples to run our smart contract.
 To that end, we've provided a sample `connection.json` to import into the IBM Blockchain VSCode environment - the beauty is that you can connect to the local fabric provided, or - to one you've already got up and running.
 The Fabric sample uses its own 'basic-network' sample.
+In a terminal window copy the following command sequence:

 `cd $HOME/fabric-samples/basic-network`   # or wherever you've cloned the `fabric-samples` directory

 `./start.sh`

-Wait for the output messages to indicate that the network has been started ('Successfully submitted proposal to join channel')
+Wait for the output messages to indicate that the Fabric network has been started (message: 'Successfully submitted proposal to join channel')

-2. You'll also need to download the following sample Github repo, as it has the connection profile to connect to the blockchain network.
+2. You'll also need to download the following `commpaper` sample Github repository ('repo'), as it has tutorial artifacts, including the connection profile for the VSCode extension to use to connect to the blockchain network.
 You'll import it using the IBM Blockchain Platform VSCode extension (as well an Admin certificate in the same repo that we'll use in our demo):

 `cd $HOME`

 `git clone https://github.com/mahoney1/commpaper`

-3. Click on the 'IBM Blockchain Platform' sidebar icon in VSCode - its bottom left - you'll see an 'IBM Blockchain Connections' side bar panel
+3. Back in VSCode, click on the 'IBM Blockchain Platform' sidebar icon in VSCode - its bottom left - you'll see an 'IBM Blockchain Connections' side bar panel
-4. Lets create a smart contract package from our Commercial paper project ; click on 'Add New Package' under 'Smart Contract Packages'.
+4. Let's create a smart contract package from our Commercial paper project ; click on 'Add New Package' under 'Smart Contract Packages'.
 Confirm that a `papercontract@0.0.1` package has been created.
 5. Next, collapse the 'Smart Contract Packages' using the 'twisty' and expand the 'Blockchain Connections' panel
-6. Click the 'Add New Connection' button or icon - enter a name of 'myfabric' for the connection name then browse to find and import the `connection.json` file from your repo.
+6. Click the 'Add New Connection' button or icon - enter a name of 'myfabric' for the connection name then browse to find and import the `connection.json` file from your `commpaper` repo cloned earlier.
 7. Next, 'browse' and select the `AdminCert` for the certificate file to import and 'browse... select' the `Adminkey` for the key file.
-8. You should now be able to click on `myfabric` and see the channel `mychannel` become active -  click again, to see the only peer in the `basic-network` network.
+8. You should now be able to click on `myfabric` and see the channel `mychannel` become active -  click `mychannel`, to drill down and see the only peer in the `basic-network` network.
 9. Right-click on the peer  `peer0.org1.example.com` node and elect to 'Install Smart Contract'
 10. Next, highlight the channel `mychannel` and right-click and choose the `Instantiate/Upgrade Smart Contract` option - select `papercontract` as the contract to instantiate
 11. Paste in the string `org.papernet.commercialpaper:instantiate` when prompted to 'enter a function name to call' and hit ENTER
-12. Next, hit 'ENTER' - ie leave blank -when prompted to enter arguments (there are none in this case) - this will take a minute or so and you'll see a progress message in the 'output' pane.
+12. Next, hit 'ENTER' - ie leave blank when prompted to enter arguments (there are none in this case) - this will take a minute or so and you'll see a progress message in the 'output' pane.

 The instantiation process will take about 1 minute, while it builds the chaincode container with the smart contract code and dependencies.
-The 'Instantiated Smart Contracts' twisty will appear inside VSCode Extension panel very shortly.
-Indeed, a cursory look using  `docker ps` on the terminal window, will reveal our smart contract `papercontract` is building in its own docker container.
+The 'Instantiated Smart Contracts' twisty will appear inside VSCode Extension panel in about 30s-1minute.
+The smart contract container is being built.

 ## Step 6: Execute the Commercial Paper Smart Contract transactions from client applications - Magnetocorp and Digibank